Last Updated on September 29, 2023 by Carla Jonas

 Chandelier earrings are by definition glamorous, intricate and ornate.
 Highly decorative, chandeliers are statement earrings on the larger side.

 Dangles feature a design that moves softly as you move – or dangles.
-They come under many styles and shapes, from traditional to modern.
+They come under many styles and shapes, from traditional to modern, including dangle pearl earrings and gemstone dangle designs.

 Hoops are circular earrings on the larger side.
 Non-circular hoops are also available, though less popular.
 Bridal hoops are usually adorned with florals, pearls or other gems for a more ornate look.